 Making ice cream at home has really become one of our favourite summer activities.
 Simple, fun, delicious!
 Here are some of our favourite flavours.

-Another summer favourite is bourbon peach ice cream.
-We love peaches (and bourbon!) and this is a great recipe for all the fresh peaches we get every summer.
+- Another summer favourite is no churn peach ice cream.
+We love peaches and this is a great recipe for all the fresh peaches we get every summer.

 Equipment